 To launch a battle, click on the arrow button in the battle list window.
 The player selects the order in which battles are resolved.
-This is rather important because due to the fact it is not allowed to retreat into enemy regions OR into regions where battle is unresolved.
+This is rather important because due to the fact it is not allowed to retreat into occupied enemy regions (empty ones can be entered during retreat) OR into regions where battle is unresolved.

 There may be cases where some enemy troops can find themselves trapped and unable to retreat, thereby risking full elimination in case of defeat.
-See also Breakthroughs in the next section I below and see also Retreats.